The Healthiest and Best Bone Broth (plus video!)Broth, Stock, and Soups

 If you live anywhere near the coast, you should be able to find a good fish merchant who will save the fish carcasses and heads for you if you ask.
 They should even be free as they are normally thrown away, but even if there’s a charge it should be minimal.

-I personally feel that fish stock is a must to teach your children before they leave home.
+I personally feel that fish stock is one of the top five basic cooking skills to teach your children before they leave home.
 It’s so easy to make, it’s the fastest of all bone broths and fish heads are cheap and easy to find in most major metropolitan areas.

 I recently taught my teenage son how to make a super fast bone broth from fish heads.
 He couldn’t believe how easy it was.
 Make it once and you won’t forget!